physionetchallenges/physionetchallenges.github.io/2024/index.md

 00001_hr.dat 16 1000.0(0)/mV 16 0 -79 832 0 V6
 ```

 The provided scripts expand the WFDB header file `00001_hr.hea` to include the provided demographic and diagnostic information to create a synthetic ECG image file [`00001_hr-0.png`](https://github.com/alphanumericslab/ecg-image-kit/blob/f50c8d1e916fbaf973bd677c1a297d67d1c3173d/codes/ecg-image-generator/SampleData/PTB_XL_op/00001_hr-0.png?raw=True) for the record `00001_hr`.
-The labels in the `Labels:` field indicate whether the recording was labeled as normal or abnormal, and the images are synthetic ECG images:
+The labels in the `Labels:` field provide the label or labels for the data , and the images are synthetic ECG images:

 ```
 00001_hr 12 100 1000 09:17:34 09/11/1984